Sonia-corporation/sonia-discord/README.md

 #### In a private channel (also known as DM)

-Sonia will respond to each of your messages.
+Sonia will respond to each of your messages but within a predefined priority:

-Special commands will be handled as a priority.
+- commands (handle the commands if you follow the right syntax)
+- ping (respond pong)

-When your message is very basic, Sonia will tell you that it is noon, as usual (even if it is untrue).
+- default message (when your message is very basic, Sonia will tell you that it is noon, as usual (even if it is untrue))

 #### In a public text channel (also known as text)